SCHECTER2120-B0637 vs SCHECTER355 — Compare

 View Schecter Michael Anthony MA-4 Koa Electric Bass Prototype 0637

-Schecter J-4 Sixx Electric Bass Worn Ivory
+Schecter J-4 Sixx bass in Worn Ivory

 $1,099.00